Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 Dow Jones

-With an innovative collection approach, Dow Jones has captured a wide range of data on the Environment, Social, and Governance (ESG) profile for more than 6,000 worldwide corporations.
-Their sustainability score dataset is primarily generated using the Dow Jones Factiva news universe.
+Dow Jones has an innovative collection approach and has gathered data on the Environment, Social and Governance (ESG) profile for over 6,000 global companies.
+Their sustainability score dataset is mainly sourced from the Dow Jones Factiva news universe.

 Dow Jones follows the SASB framework to generate the ESG aggregate score and five pillar scores: Environment, Social Capital, Human Capital, Business Model & Innovation, Leadership & Governance.
-The scores are generated using a bottom-up approach, where company news and company disclosures are collected and categorised into 26 SASB category scores, further divided into five pillar scores, from which, when including weighted financial materiality, an aggregate ESG score is generated.
+The scores are generated using a bottom-up approach, where company news and company disclosures are collected and categorised into 26 SASB category scores, then into five pillar scores, and finally an aggregate ESG score is calculated when weighted financial materiality is included.

-The image below outlines how the Dow Jones score is generated:
+The image below shows how the Dow Jones score is calculated:

 Dow Jones ESG Rating